Walton Walker: Korean War

 A critical advantage Walker had was signals intelligence produced by the U.S. Armed Forces Security Agency (now the National Security Agency).
 This data enabled Walker to gain an indication of North Korean Army movements prior to attacks.
 Walker kept his main units deployed on the front lines, while retaining other U.S. Army and Marine Corps forces as a mobile reserve.
 His ability to better interpret North Korean intentions allowed him and his staff to better position his forces along the perimeter.
 It also allowed him to employ artillery and airpower more effectively.

 American military forces gradually solidified this defensive position on the southeast side of the Korean peninsula, dubbed the "Pusan Perimeter".
 Walker received reinforcements, including the Provisional Marine Brigade, which he used along with the Army's 27th Infantry Regiment as "fire brigades," reliable troops who specialized in counterattacking and wiping out enemy penetrations.
 As more reinforcements arrived, the combat advantage shifted toward the United Nations forces.
 North Korean forces had suffered terribly and their supply lines were under constant aerial bombardment.
 Almost all of their Russian-made T-34 tanks, which had spearheaded the invasion, had been destroyed.
 Walker ordered local counterattacks, while planning for a large-scale breakout in conjunction with MacArthur's Inchon landing in September.

 With MacArthur's amphibious flanking move, the North Koreans seemed trapped, but Walker's rapid advance northwest towards Inchon and Seoul emphasized speed over maneuver and made no attempt to encircle and destroy the North Koreans after punching through their lines.
 Although thousands of prisoners were taken, many North Korean units successfully disengaged from the fighting, melting away into the interior of South Korea, where they would conduct a guerrilla war for two years.
 Others escaped all the way back to North Korea.
-Walker was awarded the Distinguished Service Cross for extraordinary heroism from July 14 to September 28, 1950.
+Walker was awarded the Distinguished Service Cross for extraordinary heroism from 14 July to 28 September 1950.
+The medal's citation read: